railem/replayChart/readme.md

 ### [Download the latest Release [v1.3]](https://github.com/railem/replayChart/releases/download/1.3/replayChart-1.3.jar)

 ## Tool Usage
-In order to run the Tool ou need to execute it via `java -jar replayChart-1.4.jar`.<br>
+In order to run the Tool you need to either run it via double-click or execute it via `java -jar replayChart-1.3.jar`.<br>
 You can then select the replays you want to analyze.